 Wrapping up

-As you review these chords, you’ll get more comfortable using them in chord progressions and substituting them with basic chords you already know.
-These chords will help you expand your palette of sounds so that you can learn more songs or use them to create your music.
+As you review these chords, you’ll get more comfortable using them in progressions and swapping them in for the chords you already know.
+Over time, you’ll expand your palette of sounds so you can learn more songs and create your music with more depth.

 Learning your 7th chords also gives you a solid foundation to be able to build extended chords on guitar.